stolostron/search-api/docs/API_ACCESS.md

 The Search API is implemented with GraphQL.
-This document explains how to expose the service and send requests.
+This document explains how to access the service to send requests.

 ## Pre-requisite
 - Red Hat Advanced Cluster Management installed on your OpenShift cluster.